 University of Houston

-It can take some time to process transcripts, both at the sending and receiving ends, so it is wise to send in your application before the deadlines.
+- It can take some time to process transcripts, both at the sending and receiving ends, so it is wise to send in your application well before the deadline.
 For further information, contact the director of graduate studies.